 Fine Clocks, Barometers & Scientific Instruments | 04 September 2013

-A fine George III mahogany quarter-chiming eight-day longcase clock Thomas...
+A George III mahogany eight-day longcase clock in architectural case Allam...

-A fine George III mahogany quarter-chiming eight-day longcase clock
+A George III mahogany eight-day longcase clock in architectural case

 IMPORTANT NOTES REGARDING THE CATALOGUING OF CLOCKS